 Regarding your Google+ cover photo, as with most cover photos, it’s the largest image at the top of your profile, so you’ll want clear and creative visuals to portray your brand.

-Although it’s technically a social media platform, Pinterest is also an amazing search tool.
-With 90% of the pages being external links, Pinterest has proven to be wonderful at driving referral traffic.
+Pinterest is an amazing search tool.
+With 90% of pages being external links, Pinterest has proven to be wonderful at driving referral traffic.

-This is one of the few platforms that don’t have a cover photo, which rests the representation of your brand solely on the shoulders of your profile photo.
+This is one of the few platforms that doesn’t have a cover photo, so the representation of your brand rests almost solely on the shoulders of your profile photo.
 Similar to Google+, Pinterest’s profile photo is uploaded as a square, but displays as a circle in the top middle of your profile above your name.

 Being that Pinterest’s layout is more portrait-oriented, vertically designed pins tend to perform better.
 When deciding on size, create a pin that caters to what you want to visually represent; larger pins do not necessarily mean you’ll attract more attention.

 The first thing you see when you visit someone’s Pinterest profile is their collection of boards.
-You want to name your boards appropriately, and have cohesive cover photos for each of them.
+Name your boards appropriately and have cohesive cover photos for each of them.
 You don’t want empty boards (or no boards), but you don’t want a plethora of boards with no purpose, either.

 Pro Tip: Ensure that your first 2 or 3 boards are relevant to your industry or audience.
-You don’t want visitors to bounce because they don’t understand what your business does or can’t quickly find the information they were searching for.
+You don’t want visitors to leave your profile because they don’t understand what your business does or can’t quickly find the information they were searching for.

-Primarily for networking with other professionals, LinkedIn is also a resource for businesses to connect with other businesses, prospective employees, and industry leaders.
-You can choose from a personal profile and business page option (both with free or paid options).
+LinkedIn is primarily for networking with other professionals, but it is also a resource for businesses to connect with other businesses, prospective employees, and industry leaders.
+You can choose between a personal profile and business page option (both with free or paid options).